Abode Essentials Starter Kit

 Good news: you don't have to hire a professional to install a home security system.
-Do-it-yourself security kits include everything you need to get started to monitor your home or small business — including motion and entry sensors, a loud siren and professional monitoring — for a reasonable monthly fee.
-Some security kits even provide smart home control, so you can tack on third-party accessories or set up automation schemes between the different connected devices operating in your home.
+Do-it-yourself, or self-installed home security systems include everything you need to get started to monitor your home or small business, including motion and entry sensors and a loud siren.
+And, many also offer professional monitoring, so you don't have to contact the authorities if someone breaks in to your home.
+Some security kits even provide smart home control, so you can integrate third-party accessories such as smart lights, smart locks, and smart smoke detectors.

 After spending nearly three months testing six different systems, our favorite DIY security system is the Abode Essentials Starter Kit.
 At a starting price of $280, it's one of the most cost-efficient smart security bundles available, and it offers integrated smart home abilities so that you can rig up devices like smart bulbs and smart door locks, along with everything else.
 The only caveat is that this kit doesn't include many accessories, though you can purchase other sensors for a reasonable price.